Want to jump straight to the answer? The best crypto platform for most people is definitely eToro.

-1. Ledger Nano S5
+1. Ledger Nano S

 The Ledger company has made big strides since its inception in 2014.
 It’s perfect for anyone serious about storing cryptocurrency.
 With an LED display for payment validation and a PIN to confirm, the handheld device is convenient and secure.

 The only drawback the device has is that your computer must be connected to the internet and running solely on Google Chrome for all applications to work.
 Ledger’s website boasts over 1,000,000 devices sold globally.
-You can get it for just under $100 on Amazon.

 2. Trezor One